 Whether it is a few days in the hospital, a couple of weeks in transitional rehab or a long-term home-bound situation, together with the pastoral staff, we coordinate visits to Faith friends and members in order to offer friendship, hope, encouragement and at times advocacy.

 Jesus did it.
 “But Jesus often withdrew to lonely places and prayed.”
 (Luke 5:16) He taught us how to do it with the Lord’s Prayer.
 (Matthew 6: 9-13) We are instructed to be about it at all times.
 “Pray continually.”
 (1 Thessalonians 5: 17) Prayer is of utmost importance.
 Prayerrequest@4fcc.org is our e-Prayer ‘hot line.”
 Requests sent to this address are distributed daily (and in urgent situation, immediately) to hundreds within our church family who are committed to prayer.
 From this list and other sources, a weekly prayer sheet is prepared and sent out on Fridays and is available in printed form each Sunday.
-We have a dedicated Prayer Room off the SE end of the sanctuary lobby that is open for prayer virtually anytime the church building is open.
 Once a month—usually the third Sunday of the month—we have a dedicated time during Sunday worship for Prayer & Anointing, when church leaders are available to pray for any concern.

 When the sick and shut-ins find it difficult to get themselves to church or to needed medical appointments, we do our best to find a ride for them.